Kathy Hochul to be 1st female NY governor after Cuomo leaves

 But at 62, Hochul is an experienced politician, a veteran of 11 campaigns that have taken her from town board to Congress, the latter representing a conservative western New York district after a surprising 2011 win in a special election to fill a vacancy in the U.S. House.

-She received a vote of confidence from Sen. Kirsten Gillibrand on Tuesday in Washington.
+She received votes of confidence from Sen. Kirsten Gillibrand and Sen. Charles Schumer on Tuesday in Washington, and from numerous elected officials and others in New York including Attorney General Letitia James, who oversaw the investigation.

 “Lt.
 Gov. Kathy Hochul will be an extraordinary governor," Gillibrand told reporters at the U.S. Capitol.
 "She understands the complexities and needs of our state, having been both a congresswoman and having been lieutenant governor for the last several years."